jimmo/ncss-embedded/chapters/2-intro-microbit.md

 There are a long list of in-built images [on the microbit documentation](https://microbit-micropython.readthedocs.io/en/latest/tutorials/images.html).

-To show multiple images, we need to `sleep` in between instructions, becasue the micro:bit runs so fast that Images will flash faster than our eyes can see them if we don't do this.
+To show multiple images, we need to `sleep` in between instructions, because the micro:bit runs so fast that the images will flash faster than our eyes can see them if we don't do this.

 The parameter of `sleep` is in *milliseconds*, so `sleep(1000)` means *sleep for 1 second*.
 So someone's life story told in 2 seconds might look like this:

 ```python
 from microbit import *